1 missing, 1 injured in fire on oil tanker near Sri Lanka

 He said two anti-submarine Russian ships anchored at a Sri Lankan port were also heading to the scene.
 The Russian ships had arrived at Hambantota port for replenishment and crew rest.

+The Indian coast guard said it also had deployed ships and aircraft after the Sri Lankan navy sought its help.

-At the time the fire broke out, the Panama-registered ship was about 38 nautical miles (70 kilometers) east of Sri Lanka.
+At the time the fire broke out, the Panamanian-registered ship was about 38 nautical miles (70 kilometers) east of Sri Lanka.